 Kill Team Starter Set (Original - Genestealer Cults vs Adeptus Mechanicus)

 Our Preview / Out of Print

-The Kill Team Core Set is now out of print, but copies can still be found in local game shops.
+The Kill Team Core Set is now out of print and has been replaced by the Space Marines vs Tau Starter Set (see below), but copies can still be found in local game shops.
 The Core Set is the perfect entry into Kill Team as it contains everything that you need to play in a single box at a great price (if bought at RRP).

 The Core Set contains 2 Kill Teams, the Adeptus Mechanicus, and Genestealer Cults.
 Both Kill Teams have several options off the sprues and are a great starting point to begin a Kill Team with.